 Second, BPA can affect the balance of the hormone.
 In adults, this chemical can affect the hypothalamic-pituitary-testicular axis.
 It can alter the hormones which are known to cause sperm dysfunction.

 It can also prompt oxidative stress in the epididymis and testis.
-As such, it can suggest antioxidant supplementation, which in turn could offset BPA-induced side effects.
+As such, it suggests antioxidant supplementation, which could offset BPA-induced side effects.

-Third, Men who are often exposed to BPA can be more susceptible to develop urinary problems and abnormal semen parameters.
+Third, Men who are often exposed to BPA can be more susceptible to developing urinary problems and abnormal semen parameters.

 Babies At The Womb Is At Risk Of Diseases

 BPA can produce various defects in babies.
-Examples of these are the feminization of the male fetus, increased prostate size, atrophy of the testes, disruption of BTB, and shortening of AGD.
-It also includes the alteration of the adult sperm parameters like sperm density, count, and motility.
+Examples include the feminization of the male fetus, increased prostate size, atrophy of the testes, disruption of BTB, and shortening of AGD.
+It also changes adult sperm parameters such as sperm density, count, and motility.

 Finally, according to experts, the adverse health effects of BPA can be transgenerational.